Why do teenagers take risks?

 Agree on rules

-If you work with your child on rules and consequences for breaking them, your child is more likely to follow the agreed rules.
+If you negotiate rules and consequences with your child, your child is more likely to follow the rules you agree on.
 You’ll need to be flexible and adapt the rules as your child grows and shows they’re ready for more responsibility.

-Knowing what’s important to your family will help your child develop responsibility and personal values.
+If your child knows what’s important to your family, it will help them develop responsibility and personal values.
 You can back up family values by being a good role model in things like drinking alcohol responsibly, driving safely and treating other people respectfully.

 Keep an eye on your child

 Knowing who your child is with and where they are can help you protect your child.
-For example, when you negotiate rules with your child, a rule might be that your child lets you know where they’re going to be and that they phone you if their plans change.
+For example, when you negotiate rules with your child, a rule might be that your child lets you know where they’re going and phones or messages you if their plans change.

 Stay connected to your child